 - 1. A desirable punctuality pattern is formed. - 2.
 Class work/assignments are often missed by students arriving late to class.

-If a student is tardy, he/she should be escorted into the office by an adult and signed in at our reception desk.
-The student will then be issued a "pass" to enter the classroom.
-If the child is not signed in he/she could be marked absent for the entire day.
-Students are marked "late" if they report to school after 9:05 a.m.
+If a student is tardy, he/she should be escorted into the office by an adult and signed in at our atrium.
+If the child is not signed in, he/she could be marked absent for the entire day.
+Students are marked "late" if they report to school after 8:35 a.m.
 Latenesses can accumulate to constitute an illegal absence.
-(330 minutes of cumulative lateness will constitute an illegal absence).
+(330 minutes of cumulative lateness will constitute an illegal absence.)